manisuec/techinsights/content/post/web-development-setup.md

 url: 'javascript/web-development-setup'
 ---

-This document is a beginner's guide to setup M1 Macbook for web development.
-The motivation for writing this guide to help people get started with programming on a Mac, and as also a personal reference for myself.
+This is a beginner's guide to setup Macbook for web development.
+The motivation for writing this guide is to help people get started with programming on a Mac, and as also a personal reference for myself.
 If any mistakes/updates are there; do let me know...

 ## List of tools
 - iTerm2